-They need opportunities to touch and sense through a changing landscape.
-Outside dance on grass or sand is a chance to talk about ‘easy’ and ‘difficult’.
+Children need opportunities to touch and sense through a changing landscape.
+Outside dance and movement on grass or sand is a chance to talk about ‘easy’ and ‘difficult’.

 Even though dance is about movement it is also important to be still.
-The act of stillness when making shapes helps children to control their impulse to move.
+The act of stillness when making shapes helps children to understand their impulse to move.

-Try having them make statues in the garden that show a feature of a tree.
-Then comment on aspects of the shape they are making.
+Try making statues in the garden that shows the shapes of their favourite tree.
+Respond to the shapes they have created.
 For example, “What a lovely curved shape this statue has!
-It’s making me look at the curved branches of the tree that it is under”.
+It’s making me look at the curved branches of the tree that it is under.
+What do you think?”.

-Then swap places and have them comment on your shape.
+Then swap places and have them tell you about your shape.
 You will be surprised at the range of their opinions and ideas.

 Patterns in dance activities

 Repetition helps the toddler to frame their mental images, not only of their own bodies but images of objects and how they work.
 It may not be a dance as you know it but a kind of ongoing science experiment.